-Your dog licence and microchip number will be on the top right of your reminder, and you should use these numbers when renewing your licence.
+Your dog licence and microchip number will be on your reminder, and you should use these numbers when renewing your licence.
 If you are renewing your licence online, please make sure to enter the licence and microchip number exactly as they appear on your reminder.

 You can renew a single dog licence online.

 Concessionary rate licences

 You can apply for a concessionary rate licence online or by post.

 You can apply for a concessionary rate for your dog licence if you:

 - are over 65

 - receive income related benefit or a member of a couple that receives an income related benefit.

 - have had your dog neutered or spayed.